firefly-iii/docs/new-docs/installation/self_hosted.md

 You should replace `<latest>` with the latest version, which you can find on the [Firefly III version page](https://version.firefly-iii.org/).

-If this gives an error because of access rights, prepend the command with `sudo`.
-Then fix the access rights:
+If this gives an error because of read/write permissions, prepend the command with `sudo`.
+Then fix the permissions:

 ```bash
 sudo chown -R www-data:www-data firefly-iii